Skip to main content

 ./scripts/init.sh

-Note: GOBI TESTNET requires time to synchronize the entire blockchain.
-While waiting, check the progress by comparing the last block in the Gobi Explorer with the response of the following RPC method:
+Note: It takes some time to synchronize the entire blockchain.
+While waiting, check the progress by comparing the last block in the EON Explorer or Gobi Explorer with the response of the following RPC method:

 curl -X POST "http://127.0.0.1:9545/ethv1/" --data '{"jsonrpc":"2.0","method":"eth_blockNumber","params":[],"id":"test"}' -H "accept: application/json"